 We asked participating departments to send through data on the diversity of their academic and research staff, relevant REF data and measures of productivity (e.g. H index, citations, grant income).

-We will be analysing this data over the next few months and sharing the findings in the late summer/early Autumn.
+We will be analysing this data over the next few months and sharing the findings in Autumn 2015.